 The most effective treatment for

-combination of several antiretroviral medicines that aims to control the amount
+combination of several medicines that aims to control the amount

 CD4+ (white blood cells) counts to check the effect of

 the virus on your immune system.
 For more information, see Exams and Tests.